Biden authorizes 1,000 more troops to be sent to Afghanistan - KRDO

 Biden’s statement on Saturday said he would not pass the US war in Afghanistan over to a fifth president.

 While US withdraw is largely a popular decision at home, the pace of the Taliban takeover — and the looming collapse of an Afghan government that took two decades to build, with the backing of thousands of US troops — is becoming an increasingly large headache for the administration.
-Over the last week, the Taliban has made significant gains across Afghanistan and now control more than half of the country’s provincial capitals.
+Over the past week, the Taliban has made significant gains across Afghanistan.
 Cities like Kandahar, Herat and Kunduz are among those now under control of the Taliban, whose fighters are circling ever closer to the capital, Kabul.

+By Sunday morning, Jalalabad, the capital of Nangahar province, was in Taliban hands, Mohammad Ali Hazrat head of provincial council, said.
+The fall of Jalalabad means 23 of the country’s 34 provincial capitals have been taken by the Taliban.

 The crisis could shape Biden’s foreign policy legacy, particularly the human rights implications for Afghan women and girls should the Taliban once again take control of the nation.